saleor/saleor.io-learn/product/single-product.md

 ## Refactor the Product Page

-Currently the product page has several responsabilities from getting the product details to conforming to rules required by Next.js components located in the `pages/` directory.
+Currently, the product page has several responsibilities, from getting the product details to conforming to rules required by Next.js components located in the `pages/` directory.
 Let's simplify it by splitting the product details into a separate component, named `ProductDetails`:

 ```tsx
 // components/ProductDetails.tsx